Exact thresholds for Ising-Gibbs samplers on general graphs: Spatial mixing

 \subsection{SAW trees}

-Weitz \cite{Weitz:06} developed the Tree of Self Avoiding Walks construction which enables the calculation of marginal distributions of a Gibbs measure on a graph by calculating marginal distributions on a specially constructed tree.
-This construction, along with the censoring inequality, will be a major tools in our proof.
-For a graph $G$ and a vertex $v$ we denote the tree of self-avoiding paths from $V$ in $G$ as $T_{saw}(G,v)$.
+Weitz \cite{Weitz06} developed the tree of self-avoiding walks construction, which enables the calculation of marginal distributions of a Gibbs measure on a graph by calculating marginal distributions on a specially constructed tree.
+This construction, along with the censoring inequality, will be a major tool in our proof.
+For a graph $G$ and a vertex $v$, we denote the tree of self-avoiding paths from $V$ in $G$ as $T_{\mathrm{saw}}(G,v)$.
 This is the tree of paths in $G$ starting from $v$ and not intersecting themselves, except possibly at the terminal vertex of the path.
-Through this construction each vertex in $T_{saw}(G,v)$ can be identified with a vertex in $G$ which gives a natural way to relate a subset $\Lambda\subset V$ and a configuration $\eta_\Lambda$ to the corresponding subset and configuration in $T_{saw}(G,v)$ which we denote $\varphi(\Lambda)\subset T_{saw}(G,v)$ and $\eta_{\varphi(\Lambda)}$ respectively.
-Furthermore if $A,B\subset V$ then $d(A,B)=d(\varphi (A), \varphi (B))$.
-Each vertex (edge) of $T_{saw}$ corresponds to a vertex (edge) in $T_{saw}(G,v)$ so $P_{T_{saw}}$ is defined by taking the corresponding external field and interactions.
-Then Theorem 3.1 of \cite{Weitz:06} gives the following result.
+Through this construction each vertex in $T_{\mathrm{saw}}(G,v)$ can be mapped to a vertex in $G$.
+This gives a natural way to relate a subset $\Lambda\subset V$ as the pullback of this map which denote $\varphi(\Lambda)\subset T_{\mathrm{saw}}(G,v)$.
+We extend this to relating configurations $\eta_\Lambda$ to the corresponding configurations $\eta_{\varphi(\Lambda)}$ on $\varphi (\Lambda)$.
+Furthermore if $A,B\subset V$ then $d(A,B)=d(\varphi(A), \varphi(B))$.
+Each vertex (edge) of $T_{\mathrm{saw}}$ maps to a vertex (edge) in $G$ so $P_{T_{\mathrm{saw}}}$ is defined by taking the corresponding external field and interactions.
+Then Theorem 3.1 of \cite{Weitz06} gives the following result.

-\begin{lemma} [Weitz \cite{Weitz:06}] For a graph $G$ and $v\in G$ there exists $A\subset T_{saw}$ and a configuration $\nu_A$ on $A$ such that for any $\lambda\subset V$ and configuration $\eta_\Lambda$ on $\Lambda$ such that,
+\begin{lemma}[(Weitz \cite{Weitz06})] For a graph $G$ and $v\in G$, there exists $A\subset T_{\mathrm{saw}}$ and a configuration $\nu_A$ on $A$ such that for any $\Lambda\subset V$ and configuration $\eta_\Lambda$ on $\Lambda$, such that

-The set $A$ is the set of leaves in $T_{saw}$ corresponding to the terminal vertices of paths which return to a vertex already visited by the path.
-The construction of $\nu_A$ is described in \cite{Weitz:06}. \end{lemma}
+The set $A$ is the set of leaves in $T_{\mathrm{saw}}$ corresponding to the terminal vertices of paths which return to a vertex already visited by the path.
+The construction of $\nu_A$ is described in \cite{Weitz06}. \end{lemma}

-\subsection{Spatial Correlations on trees}
+\subsection{Spatial correlations on trees}

 We consider the effect that conditioning the vertices of a tree has on the marginal distribution of the spin at the root.
-It will be convenient to compare this probability to the Ising model with the same interaction strengths $\beta_{uv}$ but no external field ($h\equiv 0$) which we will denote $\widetilde{P}$.
+It will be convenient to compare this probability to the Ising model with the same interaction strengths $\beta_{uv}$ but no external field ($h\equiv0$) which we will denote $\tilde{P}$.